Closed: Petition for certiorari denied by the U.S. Supreme Court

 In no other takings context must property owners formally notify government of their wish to be compensated for taken property before the amount of compensation is even known.

-Now, Chelsea is fighting back.
-Represented by Pacific Legal Foundation at no charge, Chelsea is asking the Michigan Supreme Court to finish what it started in Rafaeli and confirm her right to just compensation without complicated claims procedures and unreasonably tight deadlines.
+Represented by Pacific Legal Foundation at no charge, Chelsea asked the Supreme Court to affirm property owners’ right to just compensation without complicated claims procedures and unreasonably tight deadlines.
+Unfortunately, the U.S. Supreme Court denied her petition for certiorari on January 12, 2026.

 What’s At Stake?